Black-browed albatross are a common sight while crossing the Drake Passage © Tony Soper

 South Georgia offers the most spectacular scenery and wildlife of the subantarctic islands – the cream of Antarctica, you might say.
 The fur seals that were once hunted to near-extinction for the value of their skins are now thriving.
 Aggressive in the early breeding season, they chase unwary visitors and have a fearsome bite.
 Their pups are frolicsome and equally fearless.

-Wandering albatrosses are the largest flight birds in the world © Tony Soper
+Wandering albatrosses are the largest flying birds in the world © Tony Soper

 Great albatrosses – the world’s largest birds – come ashore reluctantly to breed.
 Wanderers lay a single egg that hatches into a fledgling and needs a lot of attention for nine months before it launches off the cliff to roam the westerlies of the Southern Ocean as a master glider and squid-fisher.